Vallek/vallek-youtube-custom-css/README.md

 ### on subscriptions page
 * shorts
-* top ui panel (same class as shorts but useless and too heigh anyways)
+* top ui panel (same class as shorts but useless and too tall anyways)